 May 22, 2002 – 1st chargesheet, kerosene thrown from outside

 The first charge-sheet in the Godhra Train Burning case was filed by DySP KC Bawa, the Investigating Officer, on 22nd May 2002 alleging that the S6 coach was burnt from outside by the use of some inflammable fluid (He did not clearly specify whether the inflammable fluid was petrol, kerosene or diesel).
-Bawa relied upon the statements of nine eye witnesses who claimed to have been standing near the Cabin near which the S6 coach had burnt.
-Curiously, all these witnesses were BJP members of Godhra, and made allegations against their local leaders of their rival, the Congress.
+Bawa relied upon the statements of nine eyewitnesses who claimed to have been standing near the Cabin near which the S6 coach had burnt.
+Curiously, all these witnesses were BJP members of Godhra, and made allegations against the local leaders of their rival, the Congress.

 What were these nine BJP men doing at the station?
 None of them was travelling on the Sabarmati Express nor had any plans to board any train from Godhra.
 So what were they doing there so early in the morning?
-They have an explanation — common to all of them.
+They have an explanation — common to all of them.5

 “On 27.2.2002, as the activists and karsevaks who had gone to Ayodhya were to come back on the Sabarmati Express, I and other activists were waiting at 6:30am at Godhra railway station to welcome them and serve them tea and snacks.”

-How they ascertained the 5 hour delay in Sabarmati express by calling any railway inquiry line around 1-2 am at night, is not established.
+How they ascertained the 5-hour delay in Sabarmati express by calling any railway inquiry line around 1-2 am at night, is not established.